Tibetan spiritual leader Dalai Lama celebrates 86th birthday

 He added that he had great respect for India's secular values such as “honesty, karuna (compassion), and ahimsa (non-violence).”

-On Tuesday, a small celebration attended by mostly government officials was held at the Central Tibetan Administration.
-On a projected screen, the Dalai Lama's video message was played and followed by a cultural performance by the Tibetan Institute of Performing Arts.
+On Tuesday, a small celebration attended mostly by government officials was held at the Central Tibetan Administration.
+The Dalai Lama's video message was played on a screen and followed by a cultural performance by the Tibetan Institute of Performing Arts.

-Usually, the spiritual leader's birthday is a fairly elaborate affair in the town, open to members of the public who would flock to the Tsuglakhang Temple where performances were held.
-Sometimes, the leader would also make an appearance.
+Usually, the spiritual leader's birthday is a fairly elaborate affair in the town, open to members of the public who flock to the Tsuglakhang Temple where performances are held.
+Sometimes, the Dalai Lama also made an appearance.

 “Many people really show they love me.
 And many people actually love my smile,” the Dalai Lama said with a smile at the start of the video.
 “In spite of my old age, my face is quite handsome,” he said with a laugh.